fqnchina/fqnchina.github.io/_pages/about.md

 /
 <a href="https://github.com/mingcv/TADiSR" target="_blank">codes</a>

-- The first text-aware full image super-resolution work utilizing the diffusion priors.
+- The first full-image text super-resolution work utilizing the diffusion priors.
-- A novel diffusion-based SR framework, namely TADiSR, which integrates text-aware attention and joint segmentation decoders to recover not only natural details but also the structural fidelity of text regions in degraded real-world images.
+- A novel diffusion-based SR framework, which integrates text-aware attention and joint segmentation decoders to recover not only natural details but also the structural fidelity of text regions in degraded real-world images.
 </div>
 </div>